 Meet the members of the AIM Leadership Team!

 My name is Carol Rostucher.
 It is difficult for me to write my bio on a constantly evolving life.
 I can proudly say that I am the mother of 2 amazing sons.
 My youngest son is Dylan; he is 16 years young, an honor student at Roman Catholic High School.
 He rows, and his quad just won City and Catholic League Championships!
 My oldest son Drew is a talented artist with an amazing heart.
-He is 25 years young and currently in recovery from the disease of addiction.
+He is 25 years young and currently in recovery from the disease of substance use disorder (SUD).
 There is one thing I truly hate – addiction.
 I must say Drew’s disease has taught me so much.
 I look in the mirror and love who I see, I am not afraid to be me, and I do not care what anyone thinks of me.
 I know unconditional love; I am not ashamed of my children in any way.
 I try my best not to judge, and to give everyone a fair chance.
 I have grown and met the most amazing people through this journey.
 Would I be this person today if my son did not have this disease?
 I honestly do not think so.
 Do not get me wrong – I really wish my son did not have substance use disorder.
 Unfortunately, he does, along with millions of human beings all over the world.
 This would be why I do what I do, along with all the volunteers of Angels in Motion.
-We are changing the way those suffering with the disease of addiction are treated, one life at a time.
+We are changing the way those suffering with substance use disorder are treated, one life at a time.

 Contact Carol at email@example.com